paulmillr/scure-btc-signer/README.md

 ### Outputs

-`addOutputAddress` uses bigint amounts, which mean satoshis - NOT btc.
+`addOutputAddress` uses bigint amounts, which means satoshis - NOT btc.
 If you need btc representation, use Decimal:

 ```ts
 const amountSatoshi = btc.Decimal.decode('1.5'); // 1.5 btc in satoshi
 ```

 Use `getOutput` and `outputsLength` to read outputs information.
 This methods returns copy of output, instead of internal representation.
-This is neccessary to avoid accidential modification of internal structures without calling methods (addOutput/updateOutput) that will verify correctness.
+This is necessary to avoid accidental modification of internal structures without calling methods (addOutput/updateOutput) that will verify correctness.

 ```ts
 type TransactionOutput = {